kdeldycke/vat-rates/README.md

 License
 -------

-The content of this repository is licensed under a [BSD 2-ClauseLicense] (./LICENSE.md).
+The content of this repository is licensed under a [BSD 2-Clause License] (./LICENSE.md).